BMayhew/bmayhew.github.io/_posts/2019-08-07-2019-coding-and-maker-camp-for-kids.md

 ---
 layout: post
-title: "2019 Coding and Maker Camp For Kids"
+title: "2019 Maker and Coding Camp For Kids"
-description: "This year I have decided to run a Coding and Maker Camp for kids.
+description: "This year I have decided to run a Maker and encoding Camp for kids.
 This is a huge experiment, that I am super excited to run.
 I've got 9 students attending a 16 week Maker and Coding camp where the students will learn about design thinking, coding, and microcontrollers."
 comments: true
 keywords: "kids, coding camp, coding, STEM, STEAM, education, homeschool, microbit, learning"
 ---